kwkwan00/dark-factory/README.md

 ### Cross-browser E2E validation (Phase 6)

-After reconciliation finishes cleanly, `E2EValidationStage` spawns a dedicated Claude Agent SDK session that runs **Playwright smoke tests across `chromium`, `firefox`, and `webkit`** by default.
+After reconciliation finishes with a `clean` status, `E2EValidationStage` spawns a dedicated Claude Agent SDK session that runs **Playwright smoke tests across `chromium`, `firefox`, and `webkit`** by default.
 The agent detects whether the run produced a web app, generates minimal tests from the specs' acceptance criteria, starts the server in the background, runs the suite across the full browser matrix, and writes `E2E_REPORT.md` plus a browsable Playwright HTML report + failure screenshots under `e2e_artifacts/`.
 Browser binaries are **bundled in the Docker image** (via `npx playwright install --with-deps chromium firefox webkit`) so no runtime download is needed.
 Per-browser test counts feed the `dark_factory_e2e_tests_total{browser, status}` Prometheus counter for precise flake attribution.
 Like reconciliation, E2E is best-effort — crashes are recorded as incidents and swallowed.

 ### Procedural memory (Neo4j + Qdrant)